Persona 2: Innocent Sin (PlayStation)

 - RASTER_TEST: There's 5 options that messes on how the screen looks.

 The fifth menu, named for lead and dungeon programmer Hidetoshi Takagi, contains only the option "GO!
 Dungeon" which, predictably, allows you to warp to a dungeon of your choosing.
-In the final builds of this game this doesn't quite work as intended, always placing you out-of-bounds.
+This doesn't quite work as intended, though, always placing you out-of-bounds.

 A small, empty test map based on Seven Sisters HS (but much smaller and with no NPCs) is available as option 27, but is not usable from this menu for the same reason as the others.